How to Grind Coffee Beans Without a Grinder: 6 Simple Ways

 How To Grind Coffee Beans With A Blender

 - If your blender has a “grinder” setting, select it.
 If not, select a medium-high speed.

 - Pour a small amount of coffee into the grinder and place lid firmly on top.

-- Grind coffee to desired consistency, using a “pulse” technique, grinding in short bursts.
+- Grind your beans to your preferred consistency, using a “pulse” technique, grinding in short, quick bursts.

 - For best results, tilt the blender slightly from side to side while grinding; this causes the larger portions of the beans to move into the blade path, ensuring a more even grind.

 - Empty the blender, add new beans, and repeat until you reach the desired amount of ground coffee.

 PRO TIP: Make sure you keep the lid on the blender during grinding as the beans will have a tendency to fly out when the blender is running.